-The Medical Safety Net (MSN) is Orange County’s safety-net program for lawful Orange County residents between the ages of 19 and 64 with income from 138% up to 200% of the Federal Poverty Level (FPL) who do not have any other health coverage to pay for their urgent medical needs.
+The Medical Safety Net (MSN, formerly the MSI program) is Orange County’s safety-net program for lawful Orange County residents between the ages of 19 and 64 with income from 138% up to 200% of the Federal Poverty Level (FPL) who do not have any other health coverage to pay for their urgent medical needs.

 The MSN Program delivers care through a partnership between the County of Orange and the private medical community.
 MSN provides for services that are medically necessary to protect life, prevent significant disability, or prevent the serious deterioration of health.
 The Medical Safety Net Program does not provide comprehensive health coverage, primary, or preventive care.